 Cons: Very expensive.
 If you’re a start-up, you can’t choose this provider.

-Note: This post contains affiliate links which means if you purchase any hosting package, I’ll earn a small commission at no extra cost to you.
+Please note that this post contains affiliate links which means if you purchase any hosting package, I’ll earn some commission.

 This list of Best Managed WordPress Hosting Companies is written in no particular order.
 If you are serious and want more value for your money, use this article as a guide and search for more.
 Among these I’ve personally used Hostgator, Bluehost and Siteground.